appcircleio/appcircle-docusaurus/docs/self-hosted-appcircle/configure-server/external-image-registry.md

 :::info

-If your registry is not using `https`, you may get an error during docker push step.
-You need to add your registry as insecure registry.
+If your registry is not using `https`, you may get an error during docker/podman push step.

-Please check [Insecure Registries](#insecure-registries) section to configure a `http` registry.
+You need to add your registry as an insecure registry.
+Please check the [Insecure Registries](#insecure-registries) section to configure an `http` registry.

 :::